openvinotoolkit/open_model_zoo/tools/model_tools/README.md

   Optimizer;

-* `omz_converter` (model converter) converts the models that are not in the Inference Engine IR format into that format using Model Optimizer.
+* `omz_converter` (model converter) converts the models that are not in the OpenVINO™ IR format into that format using Model Optimizer.

 * `omz_quantizer` (model quantizer) quantizes full-precision models in the IR format into low-precision versions using Post-Training Optimization Toolkit.